-The material factors contributing to the reduction in income from continuing operations experienced in 2015 were Cheminova acquisition related charges incurred by our domestic operations, reduced results in our Agricultural Solutions business, primarily in Brazil, as well as significant restructuring charges.
+The material factors contributing to the reduction in income from continuing operations in 2015 compared to 2014 were Cheminova acquisition related charges incurred by our domestic operations, reduced results in our Agricultural Solutions business, primarily in Brazil, as well as significant restructuring charges.
 The statutory tax rates in the jurisdictions where these charges were incurred are similar to the U.S. Federal statutory rate; therefore, the reduction in income from continuing operations did not significantly impact the tax benefit disclosed above for foreign earnings subject to different tax rates.
 Earnings from operations located in jurisdictions with lower tax rates than the U.S. Federal statutory rate, such as Ireland and Hong Kong, were generally consistent in 2015 compared to 2014.
-From 2013 to 2014, earnings from operations in Hong Kong increased, driving the increase in favorable foreign rate differential between those years.
-The tax rate for 2015 as compared to prior years was unfavorably impacted by a material increase in valuation allowances in our Agricultural Solutions business, primarily in Brazil.

-Unremitted earnings of foreign subsidiaries for which we have not provided taxes approximate \$1,787.4 million.
-We have not provided taxes for these earnings given that our intention, as of December 31, 2015, is to indefinitely reinvest such earnings in the respective existing foreign operations.
+Unremitted earnings of foreign subsidiaries for which we have not provided taxes approximate \$2,413.3 million.
+We have not provided taxes for these earnings given that our intention, as of December 31, 2016, is to indefinitely reinvest such earnings in the respective existing foreign operations.
 We have not provided deferred tax liabilities for basis differences in investments in subsidiaries because the investments are essentially permanent in duration or we have concluded that no additional tax liability will arise upon disposal.
-A liability may arise in the future if our intention to indefinitely reinvest such earnings were to change, however it is not practical to estimate the income tax liability that may be incurred.
+A liability may arise in the future if our intention to indefinitely reinvest such earnings were to change, however it is not practicable to estimate the income tax liability that may be incurred.